Top 40 Software Testing Interview Questions

 Get to know the Key Difference between End to End Testing Vs Regression Testing

 Application Programming Interface or API allows users to concentrate on the inputs and outputs necessary to operate a software program by abstracting the inner workings and complexity.
 It serves as a channel of communication for two software components.

 Developers frequently use other third-party libraries in addition to writing new code from scratch while creating new software.
-By providing a straightforward interface, an API enables communication between two software components.
+Providing a straightforward interface enables an API to communicate between two software components.